aksommerville/bellacopia/README.md

 - - [ ] Jigpiece in every mappable map, just once.
 - - [ ] Mappable planes rectangular with no gaps.
 - - [ ] Every monster sprite has a battle declared.
+- Beta test logging.
+- - [ ] Client-side log service.
+Write tersely, and store to a new storage key every session.
+- - [ ] Some cudgel in the web runtime to pull those logs when the session ends, send them to me, and then drop from localStorage.
+- - - This cudgel must also interfere with the UI and explain itself. (partly because we will not spy on users without telling them, and partly so I don't accidentally deploy prod like that).
+- - [ ] Remote service (AWS?) to receive those logs.
+- - [ ] Dev-side tooling to digest logs.